Reskilling and Upskilling the Workforce of the Future

 Fortunately, two major trends have disrupted this pessimistic view.

-First, many employers have realised that formal education is not necessarily a fix for current talent needs.
+First, many employers have realized that formal education is not necessarily a fix for current talent needs.
 Vocational and post-secondary education continues to run behind the leading edge of actual talent needs, Schwartz said.

 “Over the last 10 years, I think there is a growing awareness that the academic world has failed the business world,” Schwartz said.
 “Schools are just not producing the employees or talent needed by businesses today."